Wage and Hour Violations

 Under the Fair Labor Standards Act (FSLA), employees must receive overtime pay (1.5 times the regular hourly rate) for all hours worked in excess of 40 hours in a work week unless their job duties qualify them as “exempt” from overtime provisions.
 If you are an hourly employee you most likely qualify as “non-exempt.”
 If you are paid a salary instead of an hourly wage, you may still be entitled to overtime wages.
 Your job duties and responsibilities determine if you must be paid overtime, not your job title or salary status.

 (CLICK HERE > for more information on what qualifies as an “exempt employee”.)

 Employers must provide employees with an opportunity to take meal and rest breaks.
 In California, an employee must be permitted to take an uninterrupted 30 minute meal break and 2 ten minute rest breaks per 8 hour shift.
 During these meal and rest breaks the employer must relieve the employee of all duties during those breaks.
 Employers who fail to provide employees with an opportunity to take uninterrupted meal and rest breaks may be liable for up to 2 hours a day of premium pay at the employee’s hourly rate.

-If you have a California wage dispute claim, contact a wage and hour lawyer at the Genie Harrison Law Firm to set up a consultation.
+If you have a California wage dispute claim, contact an experienced wage and hour lawyer at the Genie Harrison Law Firm to set up a free and confidential consultation.

 Call us at: (213) 805-5301 or submit the contact form on this page.